cforlando/cforlando.github.io/index.md

     description: Open source communities build better code, and we'll contribute all our code to other CfA brigades.
   - icon: images/advocate.png
     title: Partner With Governments
     description: We know we can’t do it alone.
-We work with our local cities and counties to make an difference.
+We work with our local cities and counties to make a difference.
 contactus:
   - name: twitter
     url: https://twitter.com/codefororlando